B2B ecommerce is the process of marketing and selling products between two businesses online.

 Sometimes B2B needs to offer more than B2C.
 Sometimes, less.

 Everything comes down to the customers you serve.
-However, before we turn to serving the people who can make deals, it’s crucial to examine the people who can break them.
+However, before we turn to serving the people who can make deals, we must examine the people who can break them.

-Ten years ago, Seth Godin introduced the idea of permission marketing to describe the “privilege (not the right) of delivering anticipated, personal and relevant messages to people who actually want to get them.”
+Over 10 years ago, Seth Godin introduced the idea of permission marketing to describe the “privilege (not the right) of delivering anticipated, personal and relevant messages to people who want to get them.”

 Even though Godin coined the term, the ethos of permission was far from original.
 How to be successful in life and how to market successfully have always had value at their core.
-Not value in the product per se—that should go without saying—but rather, value in advance of the product.
+Not value in the product per se—that should go without saying—but value in advance of the product.

 As far back as the early 1930s, BBDO VP and creative director John Caples wrote:

-“The best advertisements are those that appeal to the reader’s self-interest, that is, advertisements based on reader benefits.
+“The best advertisements appeal to the reader’s self-interest—that is, advertisements based on reader benefits.
 They offer readers something they want—and can get from you.”

 What was true then is still true today … only more so.

 As applied to B2B, this means generating leads through “supplier agnostic” sales collateral.
 That might sound like a strange concept, but customers are inherently self-interested.
-The traditional method of leading with content that elevates your product, your solution, or even your value proposition makes it about you.
+The traditional method of leading with content that elevates your product, solution, or value proposition makes it about you.